ibmverse/custom-name-picker-with-organization-tree/README.md

 # custom-name-picker-with-organization-tree

-This is a sample of custom name picker with organization tree for VoP(Verse on-Premises) 1.0.2 and VoC(Verse on Cloud).
+This is a sample of custom name picker with organization tree for VoP(Verse on-Premises) 1.0.2 and VoC(Verse on-Cloud).

 ## Demo
 ![Demo](./demo.gif)